open-basin/basin-slate-documentation-site/source/index.html.md

 Provider | Reads and writes data on behalf of the owners.
 Providers can only work with data as the owners see fit.
 Standard | Valid JSON Schema to enforce a specified data structure.
 When storing data on Open Basin, all data must be validated against its corresponding standard.
 Bucket | A set of validated data where owners pool data of the same type or category.
 Buckets enforce specified data standards so providers can expect a consistent structure.
+Document | A wrapper object for the data stored on the ledger that contains document metadata and raw data.

 <aside class="notice">For more information or clarity, join our <a href="https://discord.com/invite/M3NdGXgS">Discord server</a> to chat with us.</aside>